dicastrom/OPSYS_2/README.md

 	5. strace -o part1.trace ./part1.x
 	6. Compare the two .trace files and see that the difference are the 7 extra system calls at the end of the file

- Part 2: Kernel Module - Completed by Diego This part is about creating a kernel module that displays the current time (in seconds) after the Unix Epoch (January 1st, 1970).
+ ## Part 2: Kernel Module - Completed by DiegoThis part is about creating a kernel module that displays the current time (in seconds) after the Unix Epoch (January 1st, 1970).
 The makefile compiles the kernel objects which are then installed by using the insmod command.

     Files:
         Makefile
         my_timer.c
 	Usage:
 	- Installing & Running
 		1. Assuming you are using a Virtual Machine, you should get the my_timer.c and Makefiles onto the Virtual Machine.